vlmlee/choose-your-tubeventure/README.md

 # Choose your tubeventure!

-Ever want to create your own text-based adventure game but wanted something more interactive?
+Ever wanted to create your own text-based adventure game but wanted something more interactive?
 This react app allows you to do just that!